MansAbboud/BLE5-Testbed/README.md

 BLE5-Testbed/code/nRF52840_Sniffer_main.c | dedicated for the Sniffer

-Please use Issues to report problems for the BLE5-Testbed implementation.
+Please use Issues to report problems of this implementation.

 # License
 GNU General Public License v3.0